openstack-archive/openstack-specs/specs/cors-support.rst

 CORS Support
 ============

-The W3C has released a Technical Recommendation (TR) via which an API may permit a user agent - usually a web browser - to selectively break the `same-origin policy`_.
+The W3C has released a Technical Recommendation (TR) by which an API may permit a user agent - usually a web browser - to selectively break the `same-origin policy`_.
 This permits javascript running in the user agent to access the API from domains, protocols, and ports that do not match the API